Critical Equipment Maintenance: Assessment & Repair

 It's important not to overlook the failure of critical equipment maintenance, which could have severe consequences for employee safety or the environment.

-Using failure modes and effects analysis is another way to assess your assets.
+Another way to assess your assets is to use failure modes and effects analysis.
 This involves systematically identifying potential failures, their causes, and the risks they pose to your company.

-Once this analysis is done, you can calculate a risk priority number for each failure mode, which helps prioritize maintenance efforts based on each failure's severity, likelihood, and detectability.
+Once this analysis is complete, you can calculate a risk priority number for each failure mode.
+This number helps prioritize maintenance efforts based on each failure's severity, likelihood, and detectability.

-Within Critical equipment maintenance and construction, the classification of assets by criticality serves as a foundational framework for effective resource allocation and maintenance prioritization.
+Within Critical equipment maintenance and construction, classifying assets by criticality serves as a foundational framework for effective resource allocation and maintenance prioritization.

 Understanding the varying degrees of criticality allows organizations to strategically focus on maintaining the most vital equipment and systems, minimizing downtime, and maximizing operational efficiency.